Isac-E-Perez/K-means-Cluster-Analysis/README.md

 The average silhouette measures the quality of a clustering.
 That is, it determines how well each object lies within its cluster.
 A high average silhouette width indicates a good clustering.

-The average silhouette method compute sthe average silhouette of observations for different values of *k*.
+The average silhouette method computes the average silhouette of observations for different values of *k*.
 The optimal number of clusters *k* is the one that maximizes the average silhouette over a range of possible values for *k*.

 I use the `silhouette` function in the cluster package to compute the average silhouette width.
 The code computes the process for 1-15 clusters.
 The results show that 2 clusters maximize the average silhouette values with 4 clusters coming in a second optimal number of clusters.